18513763652/18513763652.github.io/_posts/2020-08-30-create-a-mini-program.md

 3.Download the project from Github
 4.import the project into the miniprogram editor.
 5.download the Hobrew:[Homebrew install erro](https://github.com/GlennOu66304/CS-RESOURS-CENTER/blob/master/C%20language/Homebrew%20install%20erro.md)and [Git](https://git-scm.com/download/mac) to edit it.
-6. Link your download git with the old version of Git:
+6.Link your download git with the old version of Git:
 ```
 zt@ztdeMacBook-Air ~ % rm '/usr/local/bin/git'
 zt@ztdeMacBook-Air ~ % brew link git